 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Tagetes micrantha is a Annual up to 0.15 metres tall.
+Tagetes micrantha is an annual plant that can grow up to 0.15 metres tall.

 It has medicinal and miscellaneous uses.